 View the actual configuration we made in the screenshots below.
 Please note that the mysql_server group restricts access to just the mysql_client group and vice versa.
 The internal group restricts access to other instances within the same security group only.

 Activate the security groups on your instances

 After we created the security groups above, we assigned them based on the roles of the specific servers.
 You can add them to your instances through 'Compute', 'Instances' and then selecting 'Edit Security Groups' in the 'Actions' pull-down menu.
-The screenshots below show the security groups for each instance.

 Or...use the API